 I have a child who attends the magnet program at this school and I do like this school although I am frankly disappointed with a few aspects.
 The new principle (this is her second year) is amazing and really puts aside some time to try to contribute to the students - I've heard that the "theme" this year is superheroes which my daughter thinks is pretty cool.
 Most of the teachers as well are definitely well-qualified and know what they are doing.
 However there do seem to be some teachers who have less positive attitudes towards students especially some non-magnet teachers towards the magnet.
 There's also the fact that last year a student was apparently pushed into a locker and had to wait almost to the point of suffocation until rescued by building services.
 I was very scared for the safety of my child when I heard about this and I think that somehow it's not something that would happen in some other schools.
 The curriculum of the school however is pretty challenging for the most part depending on which teacher a student has and most of the teachers that my child has had do present it in a relevant way that keeps my child looking forward to all of her classes.

 Takoma Park Middle School is a public middle school in Takoma Park.
-840 children attend Takoma Park Middle School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+840 children attend Takoma Park Middle School and identify primarily as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
 8% of the Takoma Park Middle School students are "limited in English proficiency."
-25% of the 840 students here have subsidized lunches.
+25% of the 840 students here are paying reduced lunch prices.
 The student to teacher ratio at Takoma Park Middle School is 16:1.
 John Nevins Andrews School is one of the nearest middle schools.

 - Ceramics sculpture